 KOJICON 2025 Speakers

 Below are this year’s speakers, sorted alphabetically by first name.
-We will update this page daily as we confirm more speakers for this year’s conference!
-To find a specific topic or speaker, please hit Command + F and search the keyword!
+We will continue to update this page as we confirm more speakers for this year’s conference!
+To find a specific topic or speaker, please hit Command + F and search the keyword.

 -